linl33/bohemia/guides/guide_geocoding_form.md

 - Server automatically identifies the skipped field(s)
 - Data manager is automatically notified of the skipped field(s) and the relevant meta-information (household number and location, fieldworker in question)
 - Data manager deploys a geocoding team/individual to fill out the geocoding form (below)
+- Geocoding team goes to site in question, speaks with household head, goes to each location needing to be geocoded, and fills out form.
+- The geocoding form can be filled one (or MORE) times for one site.
+  - Example: if young cattle and adult cattle graze in two different locations, the form should be filled out for both locations

 ## Accessing the form